amr1234567/Transportation.Managment.System/readme.md

 ### Endpoints:

-- `/user/book/ticket`: Book a ticket for a specific journey.
+- `/api/User/book-ticket`: Book a ticket for a specific journey.
-- `/user/journey/info`: Get information about available journeys between bus stops.
+- `/api/UpcomingJourney/get-all-upcoming-journeys`: Get information about available journeys between bus stops.

+### Note:
+- These end points , not all the endpoints in the project , go to documention to explore all the endpoints ☺️.

 ## Authentication